Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 * The only upgrades that you'll ever need are the Soul Robber's and the Pumpkin King Costume.
 You can consider the Re-possession present upgrades if you feel the need for them.
 * It's not necessary to go after the Crystal Skulls, but you may go after some fast and easy to get Golden Pumpkins to extend your life bar.
 * Consider getting some S ranks in each chapter.
 They'll reward you 1000 Souls which does make getting upgrades quicker and eliminates the need to go out of your way looking for Souls.
 Playing in Easy Mode decreases the prices for all the items in the Witches' Shop so you won't even need that many Souls.

-Below is a mini-guide on how to get through the chapters with some tips sprinkled here and there.

 ***